Qatar at a Glance

 Expat children tend to attend private international schools in Qatar.
 Most of them were established only recently and are located in Doha.
 Independent schools welcome the children of expats as well.

 Private schools are only free of charge for nationals living in Qatar and those eligible for public education.
 Currently, there are 137 independent schools and kindergartens, which offer curricula in Arabic and English.
-The list of schools by Supreme Education Council can help expats living in Qatar to find schools for their children within their district.
+The list of schools provided by the Supreme Education Council can help expats living in Qatar to find schools for their children within their district.

 Higher Education in Qatar